gerdm/slides/slides/filtering-as-learning/slides.md

 layout: two-cols-header
 ---

-# Part I: spaceships and filters — the birth of the Kalman filter (1960s)
+# Part I: spaceships and squared errors — the birth of the Kalman filter (1960s)
 Tracking and forecasting the position of a spaceship.

 ::left::